LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/New Campaign Plan.md

 - The party are recruited by Owain Moss to patrol the coast and protect villages from Reavers.
 	- After successfully preventing an attack, the party take a hostage
 	- The party glean that the Reaver's are amassing on an island to the east
-- Owain & Niahl instruct the party to go with Ceinwen to the isle,
+- Owain & Niahl instruct the party to go with Ceinwen to the isle, and either attempt to blend in and glean information or if possible, kidnap or assassinate their leader, a largely unknown character, but possibly a black haired female.